b-ishan/b-ishan.github.io/_pages/about.md

 - Won the **Best Paper Award** at IEEE RFID 2025 for SenSync, the algorithm behind the platform.
 - Awarded **Best Demo - Runner Up** at MobiCom ’24 and SenSys ’25.
 - Demonstrated commitment to reproducible research, earning all evaluation badges for publishing artifacts for ZenseTag at SenSys ’24.
-- Published at multiple flagship conferences including ACM SenSys ’24, ACM MobiCom ’24, IEEE RFID ’25, and ACM SenSys ’25.
+- Published at multiple flagship conferences including ACM SenSys ’24, ACM MobiCom ’24, IEEE RFID ’25, ACM SenSys ’25 and the IEEE Journal of RFID.
 - **Publications:**
+    - I. Bansal, N. Bhat, H. Govindarajan, A. Gupta and D. Bharadia, "TuneTag: Impedance-Matched RFID Tag for Long-Range and Reliable Battery-Free Sensing", in *IEEE Journal of Radio Frequency Identification*.
     - I. Bansal, N. Bhat, A. Gupta, H. Govindarajan and D. Bharadia, ”SenSync: Real-Time and Accurate Passive Sensing,” *2025 IEEE International Conference on RFID (IEEE RFID ’25)*, Atlanta, GA, USA, 2025, pp. 1-6.
     - ZenseTag: An RFID assisted Twin-Tag Single Antenna COTS Sensor Interface.
 In *Proceedings of the 22nd ACM Conference on Embedded Networked Sensor Systems (SenSys ’24)*.
 Association for Computing Machinery, New York, NY, USA, 336–350.
     - Demo - ZenseTag: Real-Time Passive RFID Sensing.
 In *Proceedings of the 30th Annual International Conference on Mobile Computing and Networking (MobiCom ’24)*.
 Association for Computing Machinery, New York, NY, USA, 1757–1759.